The Hidden Cost of COVID-19....

 I don’t have answers though.
 I can’t tell you whether its “worth the risk” to bring your elderly parent who lives alone in another city to live with you.
 I can’t tell you if its “worth the risk” to go for a drive on the backroads or a walk down a deserted trail.
 I believe your heart knows though.
 We can ask ourselves questions like “Who do I want to be?
 How do I want to feel?” and from those questions, combined with what public health is directing in their efforts to protect the country’s people, and what other information we glean ourselves, answers about what actions are best for us right now, will arise.
 Nothing in life is risk free, and sometimes there is no perfect solution, only ‘the best we can do for the circumstances we’re in’.

-We ARE all in this boat together.
-But we all brought our own stories and unique lives to the boat.
-Public health advice and directives are issued to try and cover as many people as possible in the boat and keep it from capsizing, but only time will tell what effects the hidden costs will be what have on our collective boat.
-Only time will tell if we chose the right collective direction, the right collective boat.
+We ARE all in this storm together.
+But we all brought our own stories and unique lives (boats) to the storm .
+Public health advice and directives are issued to try and cover as many people as possible in their boats and keep them from capsizing, and that takes a toll on those people on the healthcare frontlines who are trying to stay afloat themselves too.
+Only time will tell what effects the hidden costs will have on our boats.
+Only time will tell if we chose the right collective direction, the right tools to keep boats from sinking.
 I trust that by and large, people are doing their best, even if it doesn't look like "best" to me because my story is different than theirs.

 Please know this: if you’re struggling right now, that is normal.
 Its not because you’re somehow a failure, or not a good enough citizen.
 It’s normal if you’re feeling trapped or stuck or afraid.
 It’s normal if you’re confused.
 It’s normal to want an end in sight, or to look for loopholes that’ll get you through this in one piece.
 There’s a reason extended times of solitary confinement are considered a form of torture - humans are wired to be together.
 And right now what we’re being asked to do literally runs contrary to our nature.
 We are all experiencing what the Queen referred to as “painful separation” and there is more yet to endure, "but better times will come."

-In the meantime, while this crazy boat is rocking in this crazy crazy storm, if you feel you are at risk of harming yourself, your children, your partner, or anyone else you're feeling trapped with right now -- PLEASE offer yourself some kindness, grace, mercy... some LOVE.
+In the meantime, while this crazy storm is rocking us all, if you feel you are at risk of harming yourself, your children, your partner, or anyone else you're feeling trapped with right now -- PLEASE offer yourself some kindness, grace, mercy... some LOVE.
 Seek whatever support you can muster up the energy to reach for.
 Make use of one of the publicly funded phone or web-based resources.
 Call a friend.
 Send a text or a letter.
 And if you need to, take a walk.
 Give yourself some room to breath so you can ride the waves another day.

 We keep hearing about doing only what is “essential” and if we’re gonna get through this well, it IS ESSENTIAL that we care for one another in whatever ways we are able.